Adapting Self-Supervised Representations as a Latent Space for Efficient Generation: Introduction

-\begin{itemize} \item We show that self-supervised vision transformers can be used more powerfully than just guiding generative training: with minimal adaptation of the semantic token, the pooled output can directly act as latent spaces for generative modeling.
+\begin{itemize} \item We show that self-supervised vision transformers can be used more powerfully than just guiding generative training: with minimal adaptation of the semantic token, their smooth and semantically structured latent spaces can directly act as encoders for generative modeling.
 By injecting the necessary fine-grained information into this semantic token, we enable faithful reconstruction while simultaneously eliminating the spatial redundancies inherent in 2D grid-based latents.
 Coupled with a generative decoder, this setup allows accurate image reconstruction from a single continuous token. \item Exploiting this autoencoder design, we introduce a lightweight and optionally attention-free pipeline for latent generative modeling.
-This drastically reduces training compute while preserving quality, achieving competitive ImageNet generation at a fraction of the cost of transformer-based diffusion baselines. \item We show that \ours{} scales effectively to text-to-image synthesis, achieving competitive zero-shot results on MS-COCO \cite{lin2014microsoft_coco2017} with under 20 hours of training on four A100 GPUs. \end{itemize}
+This drastically reduces training compute while preserving quality, achieving competitive ImageNet generation at a fraction of the cost of transformer-based diffusion baselines. \item We show that \ours{} scales effectively to text-to-image synthesis, achieving competitive zero-shot results on MS-COCO with under 20 hours of training on four A100 GPUs. \end{itemize}